 For example, analytics tools will enable you to better monitor A/B split testing campaigns with a particular landing page you use to generate leads.

-I dig a bit deeper into how you can use Google Analytics for Real Estate in this article of mine.
+I dig a bit deeper into how you can use Google Analytics for Real Estate in this article.

 And in this context, the true free tool you can use is Google Analytics.